igwemiracle/portfo/README.md

   - The email of the user
   - Subject,
   - and Message
-  - Including links to my social media sites.
+- Includes links to my social media sites.